johnpaulkiser/lamport-256/README.md

 public_key = keypair.pub
 ```

-> _from here on out the library functions will apear as if they were imported directly e.g. `from lamport_256 import sign_message`_
+> _from here on out the library functions will appear as if they were imported directly e.g. `from lamport_256 import sign_message`_

 Sign a message
 ```python